Overview and Description

 How wheelchair prescription applies for different levels of acuity:

 Wheelchairs used in the acute setting are designed for short-term use and do not offer postural support or pressure relief.
 Temporarily disabled individuals can benefit from a rental chair.
-Individuals with chronic ambulatory deficits benefit from using a wheelchair tailored to their specific bodies and functional needs.
+Individuals with chronic ambulatory deficits benefit from using a wheelchair tailored to their body types and functional needs.

 - Frame type and composition: rigid vs folding

 - Adjustable rear axle: horizontally and vertically.
 Axles placed more posteriorly are more stable, but less maneuverable.
-More anteriorly placed axles are more “tippy,” but have better positioning for wheel propulsion, performing “wheelies,” and tighter turns.
+Axles placed more anteriorly are more “tippy,” but have better positioning for wheel propulsion, performing “wheelies,” and tighter turns.

-- Armrest length, height, and design; fixed vs removable
+- Armrests: length, height, and fixed vs removable; flat vs. tubular

 - Footrests: fixed, elevating, swing-away